kencormack/pistar-lastqso/README.md

   Use Ctrl-C to exit.

   -12|--12hr
-      By defaukt, timestamps are shown in 24 hour military format.
+      By default, timestamps are shown in 24 hour military format.
       For example, 5:00 PM is displayed as "17:00:00".
 However, by using this option, timestamps will be displayed in 12 hour format, with am/pm indicated, as appropriate (ex: 05:00:00 pm).